-Deferred income refers to deferred grant income receivable under the Jobs Support Scheme for the financial year ending 31 December 2021 from the Government to provide wage support to employers to retain their local employees during the period of economic uncertainty.
+Deferred income refers to deferred grant income receivable under the Jobs Support Scheme from the Government to provide wage support to employers to retain their local employees during the period of economic uncertainty.
+The grant receivable was fully recognised in the financial year ended 31 December 2021.